LSU tailgating ban means big adjustments for local businesses

 It means less revenue coming in to his business.
 Vickers owns Southern Tradition Tailgating, a company that rents out large trucks packed with TV’s and chairs to die-hard Tiger fans.

-“Fifteen to 20 we’re already rented out.
+“Fifteen to 20 were already rented out.
 We had to refund and cancel those,” Vickers said.

-Though loyalty to the set-up, the food and drinks is helping business owners like Vickers.
+Though loyalty to the set-up, the food and drinks are helping business owners like Vickers.
 One truck is still going to be rented out for a Baton Rouge neighborhood during the LSU football game on Halloween, and many are already looking ahead to next season.

 “At LSU, they do typically rent year-in and year-out, so I'm sure they'll be back for next year,” Vickers said.